chowdhury/nikolai.in/_posts/2013-10-22-welcome-to-nikolai-in.md

 Apart from skiing, I enjoy being a concert classical pianist and collaborating with my family’s [music production company in India](http://www.morescape.com).

-My core has been `javascript`, `html`, `css`, `php`, and visual design, but since I've gone mobile, playing with `Objective-C` and building cross platform experiences `Phonegap` has been my bread and butter.
+My core has been `javascript`, `html`, `css`, `php`, and visual design, but since I've gone mobile, playing with `Objective-C` and building cross platform experiences with `Phonegap` has been my bread and butter.

 I love discovering new trends, diving deep into trying the next best thing, and building refined timeless experiences that don't make the user think.